The water we drink |

 The price of water

 In France, the price of drinking water varies between 1 and 6 €.
-In Paris, a cubic metre (1000 litres) of water costs 2.69 €/m3 in January 2007.
+In Paris, a cubic metre (1000 litres) of water costs 3.23 €/m3 in January 2014.
 The large difference between the local prices is due to the distance between the source and the point of distribution, and to the type of treatment.
-In 2007, the mean tap water cost in France should be around 3 € per cubic metre.
-In Germany, it is about 4.50 €, in Italy less than 1 €, and in Spain, about 1.50 €.
-As a comparison, the following table lists the price of bottled water in a typical large French supermarket (in 2007):
+In 2013, the mean tap water cost in France was around 4 € per cubic metre.
+In Germany, it was about 5.30 €, in Italy about 1.20 €, and in Spain, about 2.40 €.
+As a comparison, the following table lists the price of bottled water in a typical large French supermarket (in May 2014), based on six-packs of 500 ml bottles:

 Of course one can indulge in luxury from time to time: I love the Perrier water bubbles in my Scotch (blended) whisky.